allegroai/clearml-docs/docs/guides/automation/manual_random_param_search_example.md

     1. Setting the newly cloned Task's parameters to the search values in the parameter dictionary (Step 1).
 See [Task.set_parameters](../../references/sdk/task.md#set_parameters).
     1. Enqueuing the newly cloned Task to execute.
 See [Task.enqueue](../../references/sdk/task.md#taskenqueue).

-When the example script runs, it creates an experiment named `Random Hyper-Parameter Search Example` which is associated with the `examples` project.
+When the example script runs, it creates an experiment named `Random Hyper-Parameter Search Example` in the `examples` project.
 This starts the parameter search, and creates the experiments:

 * `Keras HP optimization base 0`
 * `Keras HP optimization base 1`